Late to School Policy

-“Students should recognize that a written explanation from home does not automatically cause the tardy to be “excused.”
+“Students should recognize that a written explanation from home does not automatically cause the late to be “excused.”
 Such reasons as car trouble, personal business, heavy traffic, need at home, etc., while understandable, are not acceptable excuses and will be listed as unexcused.”
-(Chp.
-3, RCCSD Code of Conduct)
+(Chapter 3, RCCSD Code of Conduct)

-If a student is not in his/her first class of the day by 7:35 a.m. he/she is considered late to school.
+If a student is not in his/her first class of the day by 7:35 a.m.
+(Classes begin at 7:25am beginning in the 2018/2019 school year) he/she is considered late to school.

 All medical appointments (doctor, dentist, etc.) require a note on office letterhead from the medical office.